 Portuguese at the forefront of discovering new worlds

-The development and construction of ESPRESSO was the result of a consortium of academic and scientific institutions from Portugal, Italy, Switzerland and Spain, as well as members of ESO, with Portuguese participation led by IA (University of Porto and University of Lisbon).
+The development and construction of ESPRESSO was the result of a consortium of academic and scientific institutions from Portugal, Italy, Switzerland, and Spain, as well as members of the ESO, with Portuguese participation led by the IA (University of Porto and University of Lisbon).

-ESPRESSO will be able to break down and analyze the light coming from stars and, with this information, measure the speed with which stars approach or move away from us.
+ESPRESSO will enable us to break down and analyze the light coming from stars and, with this information, measure the speed at which stars are approaching or moving away from us.
 With its level of precision, capable of measuring a speed variation of less than one kilometer per hour, it will be possible to measure the movement induced in the star by the gravitational influence of a planet as small as Earth.
-It will also be possible to determine the planet's mass.
-It is also hoped that the data will make it possible, in certain cases, to identify chemical elements present in its atmosphere.
+It will also be possible to determine the mass of the planet.
+It is also hoped that the data will, in certain cases, allow the identification of chemical elements present in its atmosphere.

-IA researchers will now take part in the scientific exploration of ESPRESSO, together with the consortium partners, with a total of 273 nights of observation.
-In addition to discovering exoplanets, the IA is responsible for defining priority targets in fundamental physics, since this instrument will make it possible to test, with unprecedented accuracy, the universality of the laws of physics in the Universe.
+IA researchers will now participate in the scientific exploration of ESPRESSO, together with consortium partners, with a total of 273 nights of observation available.
+In addition to the discovery of exoplanets, IA is responsible for defining priority targets in fundamental physics, as this instrument will allow the universality of the laws of physics in the Universe to be tested with unprecedented accuracy.

 Find out more on the IAwebsite